Judge blocks most of an Iowa law banning some school library books and discussion of LGBTQ+ issues

 Opponents of the Iowa law filed two lawsuits.
 One is on behalf of the organization Iowa Safe Schools and seven students, represented by the American Civil Liberties Union of Iowa and Lambda Legal.
 The other is by the Iowa State Education Association, publisher Penguin Random House and four authors.

 The first lawsuit argues the measure is unconstitutional because it violates students’ and teachers’ free speech and equal protection rights.
-The second suit, which focused more narrowly on the book bans, argues the law violates the first and 14th Amendment’s equal protection clause.
+The second, which focused more narrowly on the book bans, argues the law violates the First and 14th amendments.

 Lawyers for both lawsuits said the law is broad and confusing.